-I have come to see breathing through the emotional pain of our human experience as the initiation that is required to embody our soul.
+Breathing through the emotional pain of our human experience is an initiation that makes more room for our soul to inhabit our body.
 As we surrender to what is arising for healing from our emotional body, we make room for our authentic essence to inhabit our body.
-As we dismantle the dysfunctional patterns that have dominated our life, we can enjoy creative freedom, effortless awareness and an unconditional appreciation for life just as it is.
+As we dismantle the dysfunctional patterns that have dominated our life, we can enjoy creative freedom, effortless awareness, and an unconditional appreciation for life just as it is.

-1. Surrender to Painful Sensations: To stop resisting your emotions, move into your strong sensations.
-Surrender to them.
+1. Surrender to Painful Sensations: To stop resisting your emotions, move toward your strong sensations.
 You might even want to lie down in order to fully embrace your emotions.
 Watch your emotions move and shift.
+Surrender to them.
 When a new emotion arises, notice where it is, and how it feels in your body.
 Emotions transform when we kindly follow each new feeling without telling a "victim story."

 3. Don't Try to Change Anything: Move in the direction of your emotional heaviness with curiosity.
 Breathe into your sensations even as they are discomforting.
 If you are kind to your emotions, they will eventually share a longing or need.
 They might even say, "I long to be loved as I am."
 In the process of surrender, we do not attempt to change our emotions at all.
 We observe them and allow them to reveal their longings.

 4. Observe Each Emotion as it Shifts: To shed emotional layers, continually drop back into your body.
-Observe and be conscious of each emotion as it moves and shifts.
-Breathe into each new feeling as it changes.
+Observe and be conscious of each emotion as it moves.
+Breathe into each new feeling as it arises.
 Repeat "I love you" to each emotional shift.
 Eventually there will be no more layers to shed (this time) and you will reach a good feeling.

-6. Listen for Information: Emotions hold information.
-After we fully feel an emotion it will reveal the painful stories and limited beliefs that need to be transformed.
-With "fresh space" in your body, you will likely receive insights, new perspectives and antidotes to your pain.
-This benevolent emptiness creates space to practice and anchor your higher intentions and affirmations or simply to bask in stillness.
+6. Listen for Information: Emotions hold information about what needs to change.
+After we fully feel an emotion, it will reveal the limited beliefs that need to be transformed.
+With "fresh space" in your body, you will likely receive insights about how to heal your pain.
+This benevolent emptiness creates creates new space to anchor higher intentions.
+Enjoy basking in the larger sense of presence that you have cultivated.